 They are a complete source of proteins , providing all the essential amino acids in an easily digestible form.
 They are also a fabulous source of soluble fiber , the seeds absorb water (9 to 12 times their weight in water) and create a mucilaginous gel.

 Because of its high antioxidant content, the seeds remain fresh and edible for a longer time.
-Chia seeds can be easily stored dry for 4 years without deteriorating the taste, smell or nutritional value, and all without a single chemical or preservative.
-Antioxidants help prevent the damage of free radicals in your body, premature aging of the skin and inflammation of the tissues .
+Chia seeds can easily store dry for 4 years without deteriorating the taste, smell or nutritional value.
+Antioxidants help prevent the damage of free radicals in your body.
+It also reduce premature aging of the skin and inflammation of the tissues .

 Research has shown that chickens fed chia seeds lay eggs rich in omega-3.

-Chia seeds are very rich in omega-3 fatty acids , the “good” fats that protect us against inflammation and are important for heart health and cholesterol.
+Chia seeds are very rich in omega-3 fatty acids.
+The “good” fats that protect us against inflammation and are important for heart health and cholesterol.
 It is the vegetable source that most omega 3 has, even more than flax seeds.
-Besides, the chia is so rich in antioxidants that the seeds do not deteriorate or become rancid and can be stored for long periods, which is not the case with flax seeds.
-For the same weight, chia contains more omega 3 fatty acids than even salmon.
+Besides, the chia is so rich in antioxidants.
+The seeds do not deteriorate or become rancid.
+It can be stored for long periods, which is not the case with flax seeds.
+For the same weight, Chia contains more omega 3 fatty acids than even salmon.